addyosmani/backbone-fundamentals/index.md

 Whilst native solutions to these problems will be arriving in ES Harmony, the good news is that writing modular JavaScript has never been easier and you can start doing it today.

-In this next part of the book, we're going to look at how to use AMD modules and RequireJS for cleanly wrapping units of code in your application into manageable modules.
+In this next part of the book, we're going to look at how to use AMD modules and RequireJS for cleanly wrapping units of code in your application into manageable modules, and an alternate approach using routes to determine when modules are loaded.

 ## <a name="organizingmodules">Organizing modules with RequireJS and AMD</a>